charmplusplus/charm/doc/charm++/manual.rst

 .. code-block:: c++

-     void CkStartCheckpoint(char* dirname, const CkCallback& cb);
+     void CkStartCheckpoint(char* dirname, const CkCallback& cb, bool requestStatus = false, int writersPerNode = 0);

 The string ``dirname`` is the destination directory where the checkpoint files will be stored, and ``cb`` is the callback function which will be invoked after the checkpoint is done, as well as when the restart is complete.
+If ``CkStartCheckpoint`` is called again before ``cb`` has been called, the new request may be silently dropped.
+When the optional parameter ``requestStatus`` is true, the callback ``cb`` is sent a message of type ``CkCheckpointStatusMsg`` which includes an ``int status`` field of value ``CK_CHECKPOINT_SUCCESS`` or ``CK_CHECKPOINT_FAILURE`` indicating the success of the checkpointing operation. ``writersPerNode`` is an optional parameter that controls the number of PEs per logical node simultaneously allowed to write checkpoints.
+By default, it allows all PEs on a node to write at once, but should be tuned for large runs to avoid overloading the filesystem.
+Once set, this value persists for future calls to ``CkStartCheckpoint``, so it does not need to be provided on every invocation (specifying 0 also leaves it at its current value).

 Here is an example of a typical use:

 .. code-block:: c++